Can You Have a Side Job While Working in Disability Employment? 8 Recommended Side Jobs!

 4-8.
 Monetizing Audio Streaming Apps

-Audio streaming apps are a recent trend where you can earn money using only your voice, without showing your face.
+Audio streaming apps are a recent trend where you can earn money with just your voice, without showing your face.

 You can earn income through "tips" from listeners.